How Did the Universe and Life Originate?

 “The universe had a beginning but what scientists can’t explain is why.
 The answer is God.”
 “I see the Bible as a book of truth and divinely inspired.
 There has to be an intelligence behind the complexity of life.”—Ken Tanaka, planetary geologist at the U.S. Geological Survey.

 “The gap between the various kinds of knowledge (scientific and religious) is rather artificial. . . .
 Knowledge about the Creator and knowledge about creation are closely related.”—Enrique Hernández, researcher and professor at the Department of Physics and Theoretical Chemistry, National Autonomous University of Mexico.

 “As we develop all this information [about the human genome], it will reveal the complexity, the interdependence of all this material.
-It will point to the origin as the result of an intelligent creator, an intelligent agent.”
+It will point to the origin as the result of an intelligent creator, an intelligent agent.”—Duane T. Gish, biochemist.

 “There is no incompatibility between science and religion.
 Both are seeking the same truth.
 Science shows that God exists.”—D.H.R.
 Barton, professor of chemistry, Texas.

 NASA/U.S. Geological Survey